-The interview data were organized into three categories related to students' attitudes toward school (See Figure 1).
-School attitudes were measured by general affective statements indicating positive, negative or neutral feelings toward school reported in focus group and individual interviews.
-School attitudes included relationships among students, teachers, and peers, student attitudes about academics, student perceptions of the school environment, and student perceptions of gender and identity.
+The interview data were organized into three categories related to students' attitudes and perceptions toward school (See Figure 1).
+School attitudes and perceptions were measured by general affective statements indicating positive, negative or neutral feelings toward school reported in focus group and individual interviews.
+Attitudes and perceptions included relationships among students, teachers, and peers, student attitudes about academics, student perceptions of the school environment, and student perceptions of gender and identity.
 Figure 1 provides an overview of the separate categories and themes that were content analyzed.

-Figure 1: School Attitudes by Category and Theme: Single Gender/Coed Classroom
+Figure 1: School Attitudes and Perceptions by Category and Theme: Single Gender/Coed Classroom

 I. Relationships II.
 Academics III.
-Perceptions
+Perceptions 1.
+IXCIanonsinos II.
+Academics III.
+I CICCDHOHS